 The School will perform a pro rata refund calculation for students who terminate their training before completing the period of enrollment.
 Under a pro rata refund calculation, The School is entitled to retain only the percentage of charges (tuition, fees, room, board, etc.) proportional to the period of enrollment completed by the student.
-The period of enrollment completed by the student is calculated by dividing the total number of days in the period of enrollment into the days scheduled to be completed as of the student's last date of attendance.
+The period of enrollment completed by the student is calculated by dividing the total number of hours in the period of enrollment into the hours scheduled to be completed as of the date of withdrawal.
 The period of enrollment for students enrolled in modular programs is the academic year.
 The period of enrollment for students enrolled in quarter-based programs is the quarter.
 The refund is calculated using the following steps.

-- 1. Determine the total charges for the period of enrollment. - 2.
-Divide this figure by the total number of days in the period of enrollment. - 3.
-The answer to the calculation in step (2) is the daily charge for instruction. - 4.
-The amount owed by the student for the purposes of calculating a refund is derived by multiplying the total days that the student was scheduled to attend as of the student's last date of attendance by the daily charge for instruction and adding in any book or equipment charges. - 5.
+- 1. Determine the total tuition for the period of enrollment. - 2.
+Divide this figure by the total number of hours in the period of enrollment. - 3.
+The answer to the calculation in step (2) is the hourly charge for instruction. - 4.
+The amount owed by the student for the purposes of calculating a refund is derived by multiplying the total hours that the student was scheduled to attend as of the date of withdrawal by the hourly charge for instruction and adding in any book or equipment charges. - 5.
 The refund shall be any amount in excess of the figure derived in step (4) that was paid by the student.